garazdawi/erlang.github.io/_posts/2020-8-17-the-new-scalable-ets-ordered_set.md

 cores try to acquire the same lock and by the fact that the competing cores frequently invalidate each other's cache lines.

-The graph for the 100% lookups scenario looks a bit strange at first sight.
+The graph for the 100% lookups scenario (the last graph in the list of graphs above) looks a bit strange at first sight.
 Why does the CA tree scale so much better than the old implementation in this scenario?
 The answer is almost impossible to guess without knowing the implementation details of the `ordered_set`